rschmehl/awesco.eu/content/authors/alwin-wink/_index.md

 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---

-Alwin Wink works for the Valorisation Centre of Delft University of Technology and is responsible for the financial administration of the AWESCO project.
+Alwin Wink works for the Valorization Center of Delft University of Technology and is responsible for the financial administration of the AWESCO project.